Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 # Data List Objects

 `DataListObject` is a special type of [data object](data-objects), where its data is stored as an **observable collection of rows**, instead of being stored directly within each of its data properties.
-Data list object represents a data table that is typically bound to a data grid UI component.
+A data list object represents a data table that is typically bound to a data grid UI component.

 Each data property of a data list object can be viewed as a column in that data table, which is responsible for converting, formatting and validating values, maintaining metadata, such as the label, editability and visibility, as well as for any other functions for handling the data in that column.